-Israel’s army has come out in full force over the last few weeks as threats against the Jewish state continue.
+Israel’s army continuously comes out in full force against all kinds of threats against the Jewish state.
 Known as the Israel Defense Forces, or the IDF, the Israeli Army works year-round and around the clock to ensure that the Jewish state is kept strong and safe and that its borders are always secure.

 1. IDF troops are not deployed